Suspicious Address Blocking System for DeFi and CEX

 Off-chain blocklist (for exchanges and services)

-For high-load systems — Redis Bloom Filter for fast membership checking:
+For high-load systems — Redis Bloom Filter for fast membership checks of addresses in the blocklist.
+Bloom filter reduces latency by 5 times compared to full database scanning.

 class AddressBlocklistService {